Environmental Matters

 Environmental impact of cruise ships; read

 The planned beach clean and scientific survey will most likely take place in November.
 Detailed arrangements need to be in place before then.
-If you would like to help with this, either setting up or taking part, please
+If you would like to help with this, either setting up or taking part,

 France moves to promote cycling nationwide; read